lukakerr/crypticker/README.md

 ### To Do

+- [x] Add support for individual coins
-- Add support for multiple currencies
+- [ ] Add support for multiple currencies
-- Add support for sorting by column
+- [ ] Add support for sorting by column